iamlos/stellar-tweetbot/README.md

 */5 * * * * /path/to/your/stellar-tweetbot/env/bin/python /path/to/your/stellar-tweetbot/index.py
 ```

-13. Follow your zombie/bot account, and you're done.
+Now follow your zombie/bot account, and you're done.

 ## Credits